-Theoretically, of course, any drone can be flown indoors, so long as it’s kept away from the fixtures and fittings, but some are definitely better suited to it than others – indoor drones are smaller and, better still, can also be a lot more wallet-friendly.
+Theoretically, of course, any drone can be flown indoors, so long as it’s kept away from the fixtures and fittings, but some are better suited to it than others – indoor drones are smaller and, better still, can also be a lot more wallet-friendly.

-Most camera drones, built for outdoor use, feature GPS, which becomes useless indoors.
-They also have cameras designed for aerial photography rather than First Person View (FPV) piloting, and excessively powerful radio control systems.
-The best drones for outdoor photography might also be a bit big and heavy for the average home.
+Drones built with photography in mind usually feature GPS, which becomes useless indoors, have lenses designed for aerial photography rather than First Person View (FPV) piloting, and excessively powerful radio control systems.
+Excess power is great in outdoor wind, but may be risky near much-loved fixtures & fittings.

 Far better to use a craft suited to indoor use.
 If they’re small and light, making the indoor world seems bigger by comparison.
-They generally feature propeller guards to avoid any damage to the drone, furniture, people or pets nearby, and ideally a camera with a wide field of view, though it is far from an essential component.
+They generally feature propeller guards to avoid any damage to the drone, furniture, people or pets nearby, and ideally a small camera with a wide field of view, though it is far from an essential component.

 Because there is such an overlap with the fast-moving toy world, there are a lot of choices; some of the newer products have the advantage of mass-production prices, while some of the established drones offer more in terms of features and quality.

 Here's our selection of the best indoor drones you can currently buy, to suit all tastes and budgets.

 The best indoor drones for 2023